How To Soften Chest Hair After Trimming

 Avoid tight clothing

-The worst thing you can do for your freshly shaved skin is to put on a super tight T-shirt.
-It will rub against your skin and cause irritation and chafing.
-Choose to wear soft fitting clothes for a few days, to give your skin space to heal.
+It will rub against your skin, causing irritation and chafing.
+Choose to wear soft, fitting clothes for a few days to give your skin space to heal.

 Take recovery time

 It might not seem like it, but your skin will need a few days to recover from shaving or trimming.
-Take a few days to let your skin recover, and to make sure any bumps subside, before doing another hair removal.

-Rushing too quickly back into it will only cause more irritation, and is a sure-fire way to ensure itching and ingrown hairs!
+Rushing too quickly back into it will only cause more irritation and is a sure-fire way to ensure itching and ingrown hairs!

 Continue to exfoliate